Annunciation: Eastern Christianity

 In the Eastern Orthodox, Eastern Catholic, and Oriental Orthodox Churches, the Feast of the Annunciation is one of the twelve "Great Feasts" of the liturgical year, and is among the eight of them that are counted as "feasts of the Lord".
 Throughout the Orthodox Church, the feast is celebrated on 25 March.
-In the churches that use the new style Calendar (Revised Julian or Gregorian), this date coincides with 25 March on the civil calendar, while in those churches using the old style Julian calendar, 25 March is reckoned to fall on 7 April on the civil calendar, and will fall on 8 April starting in the year 2100.
+In the churches that use the new-style calendar (Revised Julian or Gregorian), this date coincides with 25 March on the civil calendar, while in those churches using the old-style Julian calendar, 25 March is reckoned to fall on 7 April on the civil calendar, and will fall on 8 April starting in the year 2100.
 Greek Independence Day is celebrated on the feast of the Annunciation and 25 March is also a national holiday in the Lebanon.

-The traditional hymn (troparion) for the feast of the Annunciation goes back to St Athanasius.
+The traditional hymn (troparion) for the feast of the Annunciation goes back to Athanasius of Alexandria.
 It runs:

-Today is the beginning of our salvation,

-And the revelation of the eternal mystery!